 Photo: @nateister // Instagram

-The festival will culminate with the annual PRIDE in the Park event, taking place this year at David Street Station on Saturday, June 12th from 11:00am-3:00pm.
+The festival will culminate with the annual PRIDE in the Park event, taking place at David Street Station.
 Bring your brightest selves and come gather in the heart of Downtown Casper to revel in live entertainment, local vendors, food trucks and more.

 College National Finals Rodeo

 One of Casper’s deepest-rooted traditions is the College National Finals Rodeo.
 While this isn’t a ‘festival’ in the typical sense, it has all of the elements of one plus a little ‘extra’ that the cowboy in each of us appreciates.
 Every year CNFR brings together an elite group of athletes to rope, ride, and rally while the crowd drinks, dances, and delights themselves in western culture.

 This is a week-long event that features not only the best in rodeo, but many other events like a free pancake breakfast, a red carper, western fashion event, and a free post-rodeo concert.

 The College National Finals Rodeo takes place June 12th - June 18th.
 Buy tickets and find more information here.

 Not to be outdone, the Central Wyoming Fair and Rodeo takes place a month later, during the second week of July.
 Like the CNFR, the Fair and Rodeo is a week-long event that hosts a variety of events and activities, including its very own rodeo, a lively carnival, an annual parade in downtown Casper and so much more.
 Both the CNFR and the CWFR have been the cornerstones of summers in Casper, and this year will be no different as CWFR is celebrating their 75th anniversary in 2022.